For more than 30 years, Participate Learning has recruited and placed thousands of international teachers from 28 countries in US classrooms.

 Ambassadors receive ongoing support to aid their transitions to their North Carolina, South Carolina and Virginia schools and communities.

 - Guided, pre-arrival online training sessions

-- Annual conference for new teachers to learn and share practical classroom tips
+- Annual conference for new ambassadors to learn and share practical classroom tips

 - Ongoing online professional development